DavidNaumann/IEEE-WP-Theme/readme.txt

 = 1.2.3 July 19, 2020
 * Fixed theming issues with the default installation so now it always uses bootstrap with a side of our IEEE theme

+= 1.2.3.1 July 19, 2020
+* Forgot change style.css to reflect the changes from the last commit 👀